Sikth: Reunion and third album (2014–2022)

+Original lineup reunion and upcoming fourth album (2022–present)

+After no activity during the COVID pandemic, in July 2021, Joe Rosser departed the band to retire from music temporarily in order to pursue a career in logistics.
+He would later return to music in 2024 with a reunited Mask of Virtue and in 2025 with his cover band PABLO!.

-Sometime between 2019 and 2021, Joe Rosser departed the band to pursue other musical endeavours.
-In late 2022, the band announced that Justin Hill would rejoin the band for a set of anniversary shows in November 2022.
+In March 2022, the band announced that Justin Hill and Graham Pinney would rejoin the band permanently for a set of anniversary shows in November 2022.
 At the Manchester date of the show the band brought out Joe Rosser for the songs "Sanguine Seas of Bigotry" and "Bland Street Bloom" as a thank you to his tenure in the band when Justin departed.

+In June 2025 the band announced two headline appearances in Manchester and London playing "Death of a Dead Day" in its entirety in February 2026, Adam "Nolly" Getgood filled in for James Leach at these shows due to scheduling conflicts.
+At the Manchester date of this tour Mikee confirmed a fourth Sikth album was being written.

+The band would later appear at RADAR Festival in Manchester in July and are scheduled to appear at ArcTangenT festival in August 2026.

 Musical style

 Sikth are commonly categorised as progressive metal due to their unorthodox approach, as well as avant-garde metal and mathcore due to the complex nature of their instrumental playing abilities and the regular inclusion of dissonance into their music.